 My training is integrated within the major theoretical frameworks, and in particular the transpersonal approach.
-This means I work under an umbrella of different methods to create a grounded and holistic (mind, body, spirit) approach to the work I do.
+This means I work under an umbrella of different methods to create a grounded and holistic approach to the work I do.

-The transpersonal relates to the non physical experience of going ‘beyond the limits of the personal ego’ and connecting to something bigger than ourselves.
-C J Jung named this the Self: the higher conscious aspect of being – also known as the true or authentic self – in which insight, wisdom and creative inspiration lie, and the potential for connection and healing.
+The transpersonal relates to the non physical experience of going ‘beyond the limits of the personal ego’ into deeper and expanded awareness.
+C J Jung named this the archetypal Self in which insight, wisdom and creative inspiration lie, and the potential for connection and healing.

-In therapy we work towards an outcome of expanded awareness, wholeness and identity that’s in deeper and improved relation to self, others and the world at large.
+In therapy we work towards an outcome of greater wholeness and identity that’s in deeper and improved relation to self, others and the world at large.
 In other words, more harmony and less stress.

 Each person brings a different set of issues and goals to therapy and these influence the process and modalities I use; transpersonal ways of working may form a significant part of the experience, or not at all.
 This is one of the many advantages of an integrated approach – that I tailor my skills to match your needs.

 If you are interested please find a summary of the approaches I use in my practice, and a more detailed explanation of how the transpersonal is applied to the psychotherapeutic process:

 PSYCHODYNAMIC: How the past and particularly how our early childhood experiences have shaped our present lives and sense of who we are.
 Through making conscious the unconscious or forgotten aspects of ourselves we are able to fit together the missing pieces of a jigsaw puzzle so that we begin to feel more integrated and ‘whole’.